What is the product?

 BASIS FOR THE STEEL CLASS ACTION

-Adina Thorn Lawyers, with the assistance of Harbour Litigation Funding, is proposing to launch class action litigation against the manufacturers of 500E Steel Mesh on behalf of owners who register to participate.
+Adina Thorn Lawyers is proposing to launch funded class action litigation against the manufacturers of 500E Steel Mesh on behalf of owners who register to participate.

-There are no upfront costs, with Harbour covering the legal costs of the class actions.
-If the claims are successful, Harbour will be entitled to a percentage of the damages which are awarded.
+There are no upfront costs.
+If the claims are successful, the Funder will be entitled to a percentage of the damages which are awarded.